ankaAR/bestiario5e/_creatures/ghast.md

 condition_immunities: "Envenenado"
 ---

-***Stench.*** Any creature that starts its turn within 5 ft. of the ghast must succeed on a DC 10 Constitution saving throw or be envenenado until the start of its next turn.
+***Stench.*** Any creature that starts its turn within 5 pies (1.5 mts)of the ghast must succeed on a DC 10 Constitution saving throw or be envenenado until the start of its next turn.
 On a successful saving throw, the creature is immune to the ghast's Stench for 24 hours.

 ***Turn Defiance.*** The ghast and any ghouls within 30 ft. of it have advantage on saving throws against effects that turn undead.